About our Cemetery

 The world class Springvale Botanical Cemetery is arguably Australia’s most beautiful cemetery with an abundance of highly landscaped gardens, towering trees, striking water features and over 29,501 roses.

-Established in 1901, Springvale Botanical Cemetery is one of eight cemeteries within the care of the Southern Metropolitan Cemeteries Trust (SMCT) and, spanning 169 hectares (422 acres), is the largest cemetery in the group.
+Established in 1901, Springvale Botanical Cemetery is one of nine cemeteries within the care of the Southern Metropolitan Cemeteries Trust (SMCT) and, spanning 169 hectares (422 acres), is the largest cemetery in the group.

 This magnificent botanical cemetery offers unparalleled burial, cremation and mausolea memorial options to suit all religious, cultural or personal preferences.